StackVista/stackstate-docs/configure/logging/logging-for-functions.md

 #### Event handler functions

-In the [StackState UI Analytics environment](/develop/scripting/README.md#running-scripts) enter the following query to list all event handler functions.
+In the [StackState UI Analytics environment](/develop/scripting/README.md#running-scripts) enter the query below to list all event handler functions.
 Copy the ID from the output.

 {% tabs %}
 {% tab title="Query" %}